 - Reverse the original decision and forward the application to the UKAHPP Registrar for inclusion on the register pending quality assurance checks.

-4.9 The decision of the Review Meeting regarding Ordinary Membership will be final.
+4.9 The decision of the Review Meeting will be final.

-5.1 If a person’s UKAHPP Registration has been terminated under the UKAHPP Complaints Procedure they may submit an application to re-register not less than three years after the date of their termination.
-The former Registrant is required to submit:
+5.1 If UKAHPP Registration was ‘terminated’ under the UKAHPP Complaints Procedure, they may submit an application for re-entry to the Register not less than three years after the ‘termination’ date.
+Applications for re-entry to the Register following ‘termination’ are required to submit:

 - A statement demonstrating learning about the issues resulting in their termination.

 - A report from a Registered Supervisor with UKAHPP Psychotherapist or Psychotherapeutic Counsellor Accreditation in support of their re-registration